-The MoEE in close coordination with the UNIDO project manager will be responsible to mobilize the support, cooperation and consultation of all relevant stakeholders.
-Special attention will be given to inform producers, importers and distributors of new POPs and/or articles containing new POPs and on the obligations of the country under the SC (e.g. POPs inventory and priority setting processes).
+The HCENR in close coordination with the UNIDO project manager will be responsible to mobilize the support, cooperation and consultation of all relevant stakeholders.
+Special attention will be given to inform producers, importers and distributors of new POPs and/or articles containing new POPs on the obligations of the country to the SC and on their involvement in the POPs inventory and priority setting processes.
 Feedback, suggestions and comments received from stakeholders will be reviewed, considered and answered by the project management team.

-The decision to list the additional chemicals to the SC means that the number chemicals needing to be addressed under the convention has almost doubled.
+The decision to list the additional chemicals to the SC have almost doubled the number of chemicals needing to be addressed.
 Hence, additional stakeholders may be required within the inventory and action plan development process.
-To this end, the first step of the project is to re-evaluate and if needed, identify new stakeholders for inclusion in the project.
+To this end, the first step of the project is to reevaluate and if needed, identify new stakeholders for inclusion in the project.
 This process will culminate in a stakeholders meeting, where the key partners for the NIP update will be selected.

 Activity 1.2.2.
-Public participation and awareness on the new POPs
+Develop strategy on public information and awareness on the new POPs

-The SC strongly promotes the participation and involvement of the public in the preparation and implementation of NIP-related activities as a major driving force for initiating environmental health improvements.
-The project seeks public participation by consulting those potentially affected by the production, use and management of new POPs.
-Relevant community groups, agricultural groups, women and children groups will be involved in new POPs inventory activities and at the same time informed about the human and environmental risks associated with POPs.
-The information will be assessed to provide a basis for the inventory reports and design of action plans to implement the SC.
+The SC strongly promotes the involvement of the public in the preparation and implementation of NIP related activities as a major driving force for initiating environmental health improvements.
+Thus, the communication strategy of the EA project will include activities for timely informing the public on planned activities and achieved results.
+Special information releases will be prepared and distributed to different public organizations and press media.
+The national POPs website will be continuously updated on project activities.

-The communication strategy will include activities for informing the general public on planned activities and achieved results of the EA project in a timely manner.
-Special information releases will be prepared and distributed to different public organizations, especially to women's groups, and press media.
-For outlining a detailed communication strategy, the UNEP guidance "Developing a communications strategy for National Implementation Plans (NIPs) under the Stockholm Convention on POPs" may be referred to.

-The POPs website will be continuously updated on project activities.
 Feedback, suggestions and comments received from public organizations will be reviewed, considered and answered by the project management team.